 Only potential source contamination related to the historic leak of HV cable insulating fluid containing LAB oil has been considered.

-The initial CSM has identified a potential pollutant linkage with a risk class of MODERATE for risks to the River Dodder from lateral migration in groundwater.
-The initial CSM has identified potential pollutant linkages with a risk class of LOW for all other identified pollution linkages.
+The initial CSM has identified potential pollutant linkages with a risk class of LOW or Very LOW for all identified pollution linkages.

 5 SUMMARY, CONCLUSIONS AND RECOMMENDATIONS